GMOD/jbrowse-components/website/docs/user_guide.md

 <Figure caption="The orange plus icon in the bottom right of a tracklist can also be used to launch the 'Add track form'" src="/img/add_track_tracklist.png" />

-In the "Add track" form, you can provide a URL to a file to load.
-Opening files from your local machine is not supported currently in the jbrowse-web app (jbrowse-desktop does allow this though, and may be added to jbrowse-web in the future)
+In the "Add track" form, you can provide a URL to a file to load, or you can also open files from your local machine.
+In some cases, you need to provide an index (bigwig files for example have no index, but BAM/CRAM or tabix filetypes like VCF/GFF/BED tabix do).
+In some cases we can automatically infer the index e.g. if you provide a URL for a BAM and the index filename is bamfilename +'.bai' but you may need to manually supply it in some cases (index inference can't be done with files from your local machine)

-Paste a URL to a file and optionally provide an index file URL too.
 The following file formats are supported

 - Tabixed VCF
 - Tabixed BED